someetshende/lizmotors-assignment/README.md

 Data and models can be persisted using Chroma and other storage mechanisms.
 Update the persist_directory as needed.

 ## Tech Stacks Used
 1.LangChain
 2.Faiss
 3.OpenAI GPT-3.5
 4.Unstructured
 5.ChromaDB

+## License
+[Code By Someet Shende.]